pykeen/ilpc2022/README.md

      height="200" align="center"
 />

+TODO: give background on the dataset - where does it come from and how was it constructed

 Both the small and large variants of the dataset can be found in the [`data`](data) folder of this repository.
 Each contains four splits corresponding to the diagram: